Self-studying Spanish: All the Stuff You Need to Know to Get ‘Er Done

 If there was a local course you were considering, but decided against it, you can still benefit by checking the course details online.
 Some schools and colleges will list their schedule of study for the period of the course—a great help for creating a structure for your studies.

-Searching for evening classes will give you a broad outline of what’s covered in a short beginner course and some course curricula will even set out their study kit suggestions (like this one).
+Searching for evening classes will give you a broad outline of what’s covered in a short beginner course and some course curricula will even set out their study kit suggestions.

 Tip: If the curriculum isn’t online, try emailing the college to see if they will send you a copy.
 Just don’t get too pushy if you don’t intend to sign up!